in the 180 and 360 sizes are temporarily out of stock. We expect them to

 Including enzyme supplements in a daily diet may yield these important benefits:

-• Restore the body's natural enzyme supply.
+• Adds to the body's natural enzyme supply.

-• Boost energy level.
+• Boosts energy level.

-• Strengthen the immune system.
+• Helps maintain the health of the immune system.

-• Improve overall well-being.
+• Improves overall well-being.

-Maximizer - The Most Potent Enzyme Formula Available
+Maximizer - A Potent Enzyme Formula

-Maximizer is a plant enzyme supplement that contains 16 different types of digestive enzymes to aid in the pre-digestion of all the foods.
+Maximizer is a plant enzyme supplement that contains 17 different types of digestive enzymes to aid in the pre-digestion of all the foods.
 This allows your body to use metabolic enzymes to do their vital work, rather than use them for food digestion.

-Maximizer can help you restore your body's natural enzyme levels and help you maximize your energy level, feel better and give you a much better chance of staying healthy and disease free.
+Maximizer can help you maintain your body's natural enzyme levels and help you maximize your energy level, feel better and give you a much better chance of staying healthy and disease free.
 Maximizer works in a wide range of pH environments.
 Below is a list of major enzymes and their function:

 PROTEIN REDUCING ENZYMES:

-Bromelain - A broad spectrum enzyme that hydrolyzes most soluble proteins.
+Bromelain - a broad spectrum enzyme that hydrolyzes most soluble proteins.

-Papain - A proteolytic enzyme characterized by its ability to hydrolyze large proteins into smaller peptides and amino acids.
+Papain - a proteolytic enzyme characterized by its ability to hydrolyze large proteins into smaller peptides and amino acids.

 FIBER REDUCING ENZYMES:

-Hemi-Cellulase - Breaks down the hemicellulose of plant walls.
+Hemicellulase - breaks down the hemicellulose of plant walls.

-FAT AND OIL REDUCING ENZYMES:
+FAT AND OIL REDUCING ENZYME:

-Lipase - Breaks down fats and oils.
+Lipase - for breaking down fats and oils.

 STARCH REDUCING ENZYMES: